 Victor Courtray (1896 – 1987)

-Victor Courtray is a French designer born in 1896.
+Victor Courtray is a french designer, born n 1896.

-After this Parisian adventure, Victor Courtray moved to the Southwest.
+After this Parisian adventure, Victor Courtrays moves in the South-West.

-Although his first period of production was deeply influenced by Art Deco, his discovery in 1924 of Biarritz, Bayonne, Bordeaux Pau and Dax led him to integrate a new formal vocabulary.
-His style became ‘neo-Basque’.
-The same year he opened his own house and was very successful.
+If his first production period is characterized by the Art Déco style, his discovery in 1924 of Biarritz, Bayonne, Bordeaux, Pau and Dax, leads him to include a new vocabulary.
+His style becomes « neo-basque ».

 Absolute ensemblier, Victor Courtray is a member of the Société des Artistes Décorateurs and do not stop his collaborations especially with Edouard Cazaux or Raymond Subes.